-The overall strategic objective of the network was to connect public national health technology assessment (HTA) agencies, research institutions and health ministries, enabling an affective exchange of information and support to policy decisions by Member States.
-This implied that the network would help to provide reliable, timely, transparent and transferable information on the short- and long-term effectiveness of health technologies as input to decision-making within the EU.
-By doing this, the Network would assist the EU and its Member States and the candidate countries, to plan, deliver and monitor health services effectively.
+The overall strategic objective of the network was to connect public national health technology assessment (HTA) agencies, research institutions and health ministries, enabling an effective exchange of information and support for policy decisions by Member States.
+This implied that the network would help provide reliable, transparent, and transferable information on the short- and long-term effectiveness of health technologies as input to decision-making within the EU.
+By doing this, the network would assist the EU, its Member States and candidate countries to plan, deliver and monitor health services effectively.

 The strategic objectives of the EUnetHTA Project were:

-- to increase HTA input to decision-making in Member States and the EU and hence to increase the impact of HTA;
+- To increase HTA input for decision-making in Member States and the EU, thus increasing the impact of HTA;

-- to strengthen the link between HTA and health care policy making in the EU and its Member States; and
+- To strengthen the link between HTA and health care policy making in the EU and its Member States;

-- to support countries with limited experience with HTA.
+- To support countries with limited HTA experience.

 Specific objectives were defined to facilitate rapid, productive collaboration that would lead to the development of a range of practical tools to deliver the strategic objectives.
 Work Packages were aligned with specific objectives and each was expected to produce substantial deliverables (please see description of EUnetHTA Project Work Packages).